 Paula A. Cordeiro is a former teacher, principal and school head in bilingual schools in Venezuela and Spain.
-From 1998 to 2015 Paula served as dean of the School of Leadership and Education Sciences at the University of San Diego.
-She is currently the Dammeyer Distinguished Professor of Global Leadership and Education and is on leave working with NGOs in Sub-Saharan Africa and South America.
+From 1998 to 2015 Paula served as Dean of the School of Leadership and Education Sciences at the University of San Diego.
+She is currently the Dammeyer Distinguished Professor of Global Leadership and Education in the Kroc School of Peace Studies and serves as Edify’s VP for Education where she works in Sub-Saharan Africa and Central/South America.

-Paula is the author of numerous articles and three books including: Educational Leadership- A Bridge to Improved Practice now in its’ third edition.
+Paula is the author of numerous articles and three books including: Educational Leadership- A Bridge to Improved Practice now in its’ fifth edition.